Arabidopsis thaliana: Nuclear genome

 Due to the small size of its genome, and because it is diploid, Arabidopsis thaliana is useful for genetic mapping and sequencing — with about 157 megabase pairs and five chromosomes, A. thaliana has one of the smallest genomes among plants.
 It was long thought to have the smallest genome of all flowering plants, but that title is now considered to belong to plants in the genus Genlisea, order Lamiales, with Genlisea tuberosa, a carnivorous plant, showing a genome size of approximately 61 Mbp.
 It was the first plant genome to be sequenced, completed in 2000 by the Arabidopsis Genome Initiative.
-The most up-to-date version of the A. thaliana genome is maintained by the Arabidopsis Information Resource.
+The most up-to-date version of the A. thaliana genome is maintained by The Arabidopsis Information Resource (TAIR).

 The genome encodes ~27,600 protein-coding genes and about 6,500 non-coding genes.
 However, the Uniprot database lists 39,342 proteins in their Arabidopsis reference proteome.
 Among the 27,600 protein-coding genes 25,402 (91.8%) are now annotated with "meaningful" product names, although a large fraction of these proteins is likely only poorly understood and only known in general terms (e.g. as "DNA-binding protein without known specificity").
 Uniprot lists more than 3,000 proteins as "uncharacterized" as part of the reference proteome.